 On a more in-depth level, I get angry/irritated about published (indie or professional) authors who do not take their good fortune seriously enough to study the craft and properly execute the essential parts of a novel.

-I truly revere the art of writing, and nothing grinds my gears more than to see someone who mashes together something literally so bad, and just throws it out there like it’s worthy of being in the same class as a Thomas Harris or JK Rowling.
-I hate authors who haven’t taken the time to properly learn about the craft they are claiming to love and want to pursue as a career.
+I truly revere the art of writing, and nothing grinds my gears more than to see someone who mashes together something technically bad, and just throws it out there like it’s worthy of being in the same class as a Thomas Harris or Poe.
+I am annoyed by authors who haven’t taken the time to properly learn about the craft they are claiming to love and want to pursue as a career.

 Also!!!!
 If reading The Last Mrs. Parrish or When The Serpent Bites has taught me anything lately, it’s that I really fucking hate plots that are heavily entrenched in misogyny and try to pass it off as insightful or clever or valid.

 I loved his last novel, Final Girls, sooooo much.
-And I’m beyond excited to read another novel by this exceptional author that is clearly taking inspirations from 80s horror yet again.
+And I’m beyond excited to read another novel by this exceptional author, who is clearly taking inspirations from 80s horror yet again.
 Teenager girls and a summer camp?
 I NEED THIS.

 I have no idea why they are friends.
 Charley is a reckless handful and Cookie is a logical, down-to-earth, mother and wife and career-woman.
 But somehow they are BFFs who have nothing but love at the centre of their relationship.